Publicizing Energy Infrastructure Improvement in the Georgian Republic

 MMS created television, billboard, print, radio and collateral materials, then placed them in the national media.
 The campaign drew an emotional response (especially the television commercial) and customers of UEDC were patient.
 The company was eventually purchased and upgraded by a large European utility.
 Certainly “steps to a brighter future” for Georgia.

-Providing Renewable Energy Expertise to the Middle East (Jordan)
+Providing Renewable Energy Consultation to the Middle East (Jordan)

 Just because a country is located in the oil rich Middle East does not mean it is indifferent to greenhouse gas mitigation or responsible agricultural stewardship.
 As a result, with financial assistance from USAid, a modern, integrated, agricultural park is being planned for Jordan by Pragma, an international development consultant.